Did you know a lack of sleep can seriously impact your immune system?

 You can help make sleep a priority by changing some simple behaviors before going to sleep.
 Make sure to avoid drinking caffeine before bed, avoid any stimulating action or vigorous exercise, and avoid any stressful situations.

 The National Sleep Foundation recommends focusing on practicing a relaxing bedtime ritual at least one hour before bed.
-Do some yoga before going to sleep, drink some bedtime tea to relax your body, take a shower or a bath, read a book to calm your mind.
+Do some yoga before going to sleep, drink some bedtime tea to relax your body, take a shower or a bath, and read a book to calm your mind.
 Winding down at the end of the long day helps to shift your body into sleep mode.

 Making sleep a priority for your health will help your immune system remain strong to fight off any illnesses that may come in its way.